2103642/CS220-AU-portfolio/README.md

 ## TODO
 ### di-identity
--  import pictures on website
--  write at least two blog aricles for publishing.
--  maybe change the colour theme of my website.
--  add quotes section to my website
--  blog post: somehow contextualise research methods to the theme of the website.
--  Finish writing the aricle about values.
 -  Run my essay through Grammarly.
 -  Add my essay to the GitHub page.
--  create quotes pictures.
 -  proof read entire portfolio
--  Have Sam peer assess my portfolio.
 -  self assessment
 -  improve essay and overview references
 -  import images to GitHub

+-  write at least two blog aricles for publishing.
+-  Have Sam peer assess my portfolio.
 -  organise to do list into de-identity and website sections
 -  send kris extenstion request for essay word count
 -  reorganise log most recent at the top

 ### website
-- import pictures on website
+- import quotes pictures on website
-- write 1 blog article about values ready to publish
-- write at least 1 more article ready to publish
 - add quotes section onto my website
 - change colour theme for my website?
-- quotes pictures
 - LTS first blog post?
--
+- blog post: somehow contextualise research methods to the theme of the website.
+- Finish writing the aricle about values.

+- write 1 blog article about values ready to publish